Part of our loan comparison hub Β· jump to the side-by-side lender comparison.

 You can verify a debt counsellor's registration on the NCR website (ncr.org.za).
 Our partner platform connects you to registered debt counsellors and debt negotiation specialists who operate within the framework of the National Credit Act.
 Assessments are free and you are under no obligation to proceed.

-Find a registered debt counsellor →Combining multiple debts into one payment — either through a consolidation loan or through formal debt review under the NCA, where a debt counsellor negotiates reduced payments with your creditors.
+Talk to a registered counsellor βCombining multiple debts into one payment β either through a consolidation loan or through formal debt review under the NCA, where a debt counsellor negotiates reduced payments with your creditors.

 A consolidation loan triggers a credit check.
 Debt review places a flag on your record during the process, preventing new credit.
 The flag is removed once you exit debt review with a clearance certificate.